 - Abdomen palpation.

-- Ultrasound scan of your baby to check your baby’s well being and growth at no out of pocket cost to you.
+- Ultrasound scan of your baby to check your baby’s wellbeing and growth at no cost to you.
 Photos taken will be exported to your personalised USB flash drive to you to add to your baby’s photo album.

 - Urine testing for protein (toxaemia or kidney disease) and sugar (diabetes).